Tropical Donagi theorem: Introduction

 \end{enumerate} \end{theorem}

-A large class of orientable towers is given by \cref{lem:orientable_quotient} and \cref{prop:Donagi_connected}: if $K$ is a tree, or more generally, when $\tilde\Gamma$ is a fiberwise quotient of the trivial octuple cover of $K$, then the tower $\tilde\Gamma \to \Gamma \to K$ is orientable.
+A large class of orientable towers is given by \cref{lem:orientable_quotient} and \cref{prop:Donagi_connected}: if $K$ is a tree, or more generally, when $\tilde\Gamma$ is a fibrewise quotient of the trivial octuple cover of $K$, then the tower $\tilde\Gamma \to \Gamma \to K$ is orientable.
 In those cases, the connectedness of $\Gam$ implies the connectedness of both $\tilde \Lambda_1 $ and $\tilde \Lambda_2 $.

-\cref{thm:main} is similar to the tropical Recillas' theorem in \cite{röhrleNgonal} in the sense that both tropical theorems substitute \enquote{\'etale} and \enquote{ramification} in the algebraic theorem by \enquote{free} and \enquote{dilation} in the tropical version.
-This means that the tropical theorems are really analogues of the algebraic theorems and not tropicalizations: indeed, the tropicalization of an \'etale double cover will in general have dilation.
+\cref{thm:main} is similar to the tropical Recillas' theorem in \cite{roehrleNgonal} in the sense that both tropical theorems substitute \enquote{\'etale} and \enquote{ramification} in the algebraic theorem by \enquote{free} and \enquote{dilation} in the tropical version.
+This means that the tropical theorems are really analogues of the algebraic theorems and not tropicalisations: indeed, the tropicalisation of an \'etale double cover will in general have dilation.

-Finally, in \cref{sec:non-cont} we study the interaction of the tetragonal construction and the Prym-Torelli morphism.
+Finally, in \cref{sec:non-cont} we study the interaction of the tetragonal construction and the Prym\textendash Torelli morphism.
 It turns out that the tropical $n$-gonal construction is not continuous under edge contractions and that the tetragonal construction cannot even be modified to extend \cref{thm:main} by continuity.
-This shows poor behavior of the construction in families and that the assumptions on the dilation profiles in \cref{thm:main} cannot easily be lifted.
+This shows poor behaviour of the construction in families and that the assumptions on the dilation profiles in \cref{thm:main} cannot easily be lifted.